-My dekasabbatical
+My Dekasabbatical

 The new issue of American Scientist is on the newsstands and on the web.
 My “Computing Science” column takes a stab at explaining the Hubbard model, a staple of condensed-matter physics that I’ve been struggling to understand for at least a decade.
 Have I finally figured it out?
 You can see for yourself.